cw1998/Module.Leaf.Wizard/docs/index.md

 ## Processing Data

 When you need to process user events you can do this either in the step or the wizard.
-Event processing in the step must confined to actions that can be completed with only the data on that step.
+Event processing in the step must be confined to actions that can be completed with only the data on that step.
 If your processing action requires data gathered on other steps you must bubble the event up to your wizard leaf class.